Oscar de la Renta: Other enterprises

-In 1977, de la Renta launched his fragrance, OSCAR, followed by an accessories line in 2001 and a homewares line in 2002.
+In 1977, de la Renta launched his fragrance, Oscar, followed by an accessories line in 2001 and a homewares line in 2002.
 The new business venture included 100 home furnishings for Century Furniture featuring dining tables, upholstered chairs, and couches.
 In 2004, he added a less expensive line of clothing called O Oscar.
-De la Renta said he wanted to attract new customers whom he could not previously reach.

 In 2006, de la Renta designed Tortuga Bay, a boutique hotel at Puntacana Resort and Club.
-The hotel is part of the luxury hotel collection, The Leading Hotels of the World.

 Awards, honors, and philanthropic endeavors

 Design awards

-In 1967 and 1968, de la Renta won the Coty Award (the U.S. fashion industry "Oscars") and in 1973 was inducted into the Coty Hall of Fame.
+In 1967 and 1968, de la Renta won the now-defunct Coty Award and in 1973 was inducted into the Coty Hall of Fame.

 From 1973 to 1976, and from 1986 to 1988, he served as President of the CFDA.
-He is also a two-time winner of the American Fashion Critic's Award and was inducted into the Fame in 1973.
+He is also a two-time winner of the American Fashion Critic's Award and was inducted into its hall of fame in 1973.

 De la Renta's talents received continual international recognition.
 Among them, he received the Council of Fashion Designers Designer of the Year Award in 2000 and in 2007 (tied with Proenza Schouler).
 In February 1990, he was honored with the CFDA Lifetime Achievement Award.
 King Juan Carlos of Spain bestowed de la Renta with two awards, the Gold Medal of Bellas Artes and the La Gran Cruz de la Orden del Mérito Civil.
 He was recognized by the French government with the Légion d'honneur as a Commandeur.

 Other awards

 Oscar de la Renta was named to the International Best Dressed List Hall of Fame in 1973.

 The Dominican Republic honored him with the Order of Merit of Duarte, Sánchez and Mella and the Order of Christopher Columbus.
 De la Renta founded the Casa del Niño orphanage in La Romana He contributed extensively in the construction of a much needed school near his home at the Punta Cana Resort and Club in Punta Cana.

 De la Renta held dual citizenship in the Dominican Republic and the United States.
 He was an Ambassador-at-Large of the Dominican Republic.

-De la Renta served as a board member of the Metropolitan Opera, Carnegie Hall and WNET.
+De la Renta served as a board member of the Metropolitan Opera, the Morgan Library & Museum, Carnegie Hall and WNET.
 He served on the boards of several charitable institutions such as New Yorkers for Children, the America's Society.
 He was chairman of the Queen Sofía Spanish Institute.
 He received an honorary degree from Hamilton College on 26 May 2013.

 In February 2014, Oscar de la Renta recreated his entire Spring presentation, Designed for A Cure 2014 collection, to raise money for the Sylvester Comprehensive Cancer Center at the Miller School of Medicine at the University of Miami.